Reeperto/college-notes/quarters/fall2023/SOCSCIH1F/notes/midterm.md

 ## Hermes

+## Acceptability

 ## Conventionalism

+Legal Positivism's method of Constructive Interpretation => No further interpretation is necessary

+- The right decision is the one that the judge chooses at their discretion once the text of the law runs out

 ## Pragmatism

+Legal Realism's method of Constructive Interpretation => No further interpretation is necessary

+- The right decision is the one that the judge finds most appealing

 > Law as integrity is therefore more relentlessly interpretive than either conventionalism or pragmatism.
 These latter theories offer themselves as interpretations.
 They are conceptions of law that claim to show our legal practices in the best light these can bear, and they recommend, in their postinterpretive conclusions, distinct styles or programs for adjudication.
 But the programs they recommend are not themselves programs of interpretation:  they do not ask judges deciding hard cases to carry out any further, essentially interpretive study of legal doctrine.
 (Dworkin)